Saltine-dev/LWM/README.md

 # Local Workshop Manager

-Have you ever launched the non-Steam version of a Steam game and realised the Workshop is suddenly out of reach?
-You can still grab those mods, but only by slogging through SteamCMD, installing mods one by one, and dumping them into an ever-growing folder you can’t organise or keep current.
-Many developers ship across multiple platforms, yet only Steam enjoys that streamlined mod experience.
+Have you ever launched the non-Steam version of a Steam game and realised theres suddenly no mod support?
+You can still grab workshop mods, but only by working through a SteamCMD console, installing mods one by one, and dumping them into an ever-growing folder you can’t organise or keep current.
+Many developers ship across multiple platforms, yet only Steam has that streamlined mod experience.
 Local Workshop Manager bridges that gap, bringing Workshop-quality mod discovery, collections, and updates to every copy, without the manual work.

 Local Workshop Manager is an Electron application that recreates the Steam Workshop experience for non-Steam games.
 It combines a React front end with a Node-powered backend to manage workshop downloads, organize profile-based collections, and keep your mod library in sync.